 Cloud Computing Deployment Models:

-Cloud computing services are deployed via four prominent deployment models.
+On Demand computing services are deployed via four prominent deployment models.

 The cloud infrastructure is operated solely for a single organization.
 It may be managed by the organization or a third party and may exist on premise or off premise.